Cruft

 Example

-"When you have time, can you recycle the cruft in the 4th-floor storage room?"
+Can you recycle the cruft in the 4th-floor storage room when you have time?

 A large pile of cruft in the 4th-floor storage room.